AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 # Channels {#channels}

-When you log in to the TVE Dashboard, you can customize the settings for channels associated with a specific programmer.
+When you log in to the TVE Dashboard, you can customize the settings for Channels associated with a specific programmer.

 To configure channels in the TVE Dashboard, navigate to the **Channels** tab under **Configurations** in the left panel.